Exploring effects of IMF sampling and SN feedback injection on star formation and metallicity in ultra-faint dwarf galaxies: Abstract

 \section{Abstract}

-We examine the impact of various Initial Mass Function (IMF) sampling methods on the star formation and metal enrichment histories of Ultra-Faint Dwarf (UFD) galaxy analogs.
-These analogs are characterized by $M_{\rm vir}\approx10^8\msun$ and $M_{\ast}\lesssim10^5\msun$ at $z=0$, utilizing high-resolution cosmological hydrodynamic zoom-in simulations with a gas particle mass resolution of $\sim63\msun$.
-Specifically, we evaluate three IMF sampling techniques: the burst model, stochastic IMF sampling, and individual IMF sampling.
-Our results demonstrate that the choice of IMF sampling method critically affects stellar feedback dynamics, particularly supernova (SN) feedback, thus impacting the star formation and metallicity characteristics of UFD analogs.
-We find that simulations with stochastic IMF sampling yield UFD analogs with 40\% to 70\% higher stellar masses than those using the burst model, due to a less immediate suppression of star formation by SNe.
-The individual IMF method results in even greater stellar masses—8\% to 58\% more than stochastic runs—as stars form individually and continuously.
-Star formation is most continuous with individual sampling, followed by stochastic, and least with the burst model, which shows the longest quenching periods.
-Furthermore, the individual sampling approach achieves higher metallicity stars, aligning well with observed values, unlike the lower metallicities—about 1 dex less—found in the burst and stochastic methods.
-This difference is attributed to the continuous star formation in individual sampling, where gas metallicity shaped by previous SN events is immediately reflected in stellar metallicity.
-These findings emphasize the essential role of choosing appropriate IMF sampling methods for accurately modeling the star formation and chemical evolution of UFD galaxies.
+We examine the impact of various Initial Mass Function (IMF) sampling and supernova (SN) feedback injection methods on the star formation and metal enrichment histories of Ultra-Faint Dwarf (UFD) galaxy analogs.
+These analogs, characterized by $M_{\rm vir}\approx10^8\msun$ and $M_{\ast}\lesssim10^{4.5}\msun$ at $z=0$, are simulated using high-resolution cosmological hydrodynamic zoom-in simulations with a gas particle mass resolution of $\sim63\msun$.
+We compare three approaches: the burst model, stochastic IMF sampling, and individual IMF sampling.
+These methods differ not only in how star particles are sampled following the IMF, but also in how SN feedback energy is injected---specifically in the degree of temporal and spatial discreteness, with the individual IMF sampling method being the most discrete SN feedback and thus the most physically realistic.
+Our findings indicate that, despite variations in sampling and SN feedback injection, the final stellar masses across methods are generally similar.
+However, star formation is notably more continuous in the individual sampling runs due to the weaker suppression from discrete SN events, which enables star formation in denser environments.
+This sustained star formation leads to more frequent self-enrichment of star-forming gas, resulting in stellar metallicities that are 0.2 to 0.5 dex higher in individual sampling runs compared to burst and stochastic models.
+These findings highlight the importance of considering both IMF sampling and SN feedback implementation when modeling the star formation and chemical evolution of UFD galaxies.